Bluefalcon04v/Data-Structure-And-Algorithms/README.md

 # Data Structure & Algorithms

 ### Task
-Soving some questions of Data Structure and Algorithm with JavaScript
+- Soving some questions of Data Structure and Algorithm with JavaScript
+- Big-O complexity
+- Optimised solutions
 ----

 ### Summary